dozzie/seismometer-toolbox/doc/manpages/daemonshepherd.rst

 * ``stop`` -- command that will be used to stop the daemon; setting ``stop_command`` or ``stop_signal`` is a shorthand for defining this command
-* ``before-start`` -- command that will be executed just before the daemon is started or restarted; handy for creating socket directory in :file:`/var/run` for a daemon that otherwise runs as a non-privileged user
+* ``before-start`` -- command that will be executed just before the daemon is started or restarted; non-zero exit code prevents the daemon from being started; handy for creating socket directory in :file:`/var/run` for a daemon that otherwise runs as a non-privileged user
-* ``after-crash`` -- command that will be executed immediately after the daemon's unexpected termination; the command will have set either :envvar:`$DAEMON_EXIT_CODE` or :envvar:`$DAEMON_SIGNAL` environment variable, depending on how the daemon terminated
+* ``after-crash`` -- command that will be executed immediately after the daemon's unexpected termination (but not after ``before-start`` failed); the command will have set either :envvar:`$DAEMON_EXIT_CODE` or :envvar:`$DAEMON_SIGNAL` environment variable, depending on how the daemon terminated

 Note that these commands can be invoked in the same manner as any other administrative command, e.g. ``daemonshepherd command $daemon after-crash``,